xiaoyang-sde/knowledge-base/docs/computer-systems/04-memory-hierarchy.md

 #### Capacity

-Disk capacity is the maximum number of bits that can be sotred.
+Disk capacity is the maximum number of bits that can be stored.
 Vendors express capacity in units of gigabytes, where 1 GB = 10e9 bytes.

 Disks partition tracks into disjoint subsets called recording zones.
 Each track in a zone has the same number of sectors, and each zone has a different number of sectors or tracks.